Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Beam-Based Algorithms

 \subsection{Constrained Hypothesis Beam Search}

 We introduce a constrained generation algorithm that is based on a parallel decoding process, using a beam of width two: the first hypothesis corresponds to unconstrained greedy decoding (\emph{i.e.}, free reasoning), whereas the second hypothesis corresponds to a generation that transitioned to the constrained answer part.
 We will refer to these states as the greedy hypothesis $\vy$ and the constrained answer hypothesis $\vr \odot \va$, respectively, where $\vr$ (resp.\ $\va$) corresponds to reasoning (resp.\ constrained answer) tokens.
 At each step, we first check if the constrained hypothesis $\vr \odot \va$ should be continued or replaced.
-The test is simple: the current constrained hypothesis should be continued if starting the constrained answer after $\vy$ would lead to a hypothesis of lower score, that if the following condition holds:
+The test is simple: the current constrained hypothesis must be continued if starting the constrained answer after $\vy$ leads to a hypothesis of lower score:

 where $s$ (resp.\ $s'$) is the log probability of the greedy (resp.\ constrained) hypothesis, that is, $\log p(\vy | \vx)$ (resp.\ $\log p(\vr \odot \va | \vx)$).
-Replacing the constrained hypothesis simply reduces to setting the reasoning tokens $\vr$ to the current greedy hypothesis tokens $\vy$, and $\va$ to the first token of the answer, see Figure~\ref{fig:constrained_beam}.
+Replacing the constrained hypothesis simply reduces to setting the reasoning tokens $\vr$ to the current greedy hypothesis tokens $\vy$, and $\va$ to the first token of the answer, an illustration is given in App.~\ref{app:constrained_hypothesis_beam}.

 Finally, for the greedy hypothesis $\vy$, we simply append the next best token excluding the end-of-generation $\bot$ one, as the greedy hypothesis is not allowed to end.
 The generation ends only when the algorithm selects the end-of-generation token $\bot$ as the next token for the constrained hypothesis.
-Pseudo-code is given in Algorithm~\ref{alg:constr_beam}.
+Pseudo-code is given in Alg.~\ref{alg:constr_beam}.